SORSE/sorse.github.io/_events/posters/event-036.md

 * Recommendations for stakeholders
 * Training and education

 Have we piqued your interest?
 The CRC is keen to have you on-board; you're encouraged to participate in any of the task forces.
-Join us via email (<a href="mailto:"hollydawn.murray@gmail.com">hollydawn.murray@gmail.com</a>).
+Join us via email ([hollydawn.murray@gmail.com](mailto:hollydawn.murray@gmail.com)).
 Equally, don't hesitate to get in touch if you have an idea for collaboration.